arup-group/pqm-hellebores/README.md

 **Pico setup**

 Using Thonny:
+It's best to switch Thonny into 'regular mode' via the UI at the top right.
+It may also be necessary, via the options (General tab), to use Tk file dialogs rather than zenity.
 Open `./pico/main.py` and save it to the root folder of the microcontroller.
 Open `./pico/stream.py` and save it to the root folder of the microcontroller.